 - Tomboy and Girly Girl: Noei and Ninny share this dynamic.
 Noel is reserved and polite, even stating she likes her dress uniform at the start of the pilot.
 Nini is brash, rude and can't seem to talk to without yelling at someone.

 - Voodoo Shark: The reveal that the story's setting is the Western Branch of the Soul Society, meaning it takes place in Bleach's universe.
-While this answers the question of why the afterlife seen in Bleach is predominantly, if not entirely, Japanese, as well as implying that there's other branches we don't know about, it raises the question of why none of the other branches got involved in the Karakura Town or Blood War conflicts, since they could have resulted in the world of the living being completely destroyed.
+While this answers the question of why the afterlife seen in Bleach is predominantly, if not entirely, Japanese, as well as implying that there's other branches we don't know about, it raises the question of why none of the other branches got involved in the Karakura Town or Blood War conflicts, since both of these could have resulted in the world of the living being completely destroyed.